 Across the street from Christiansborg, you’ll find the start of Copenhagen’s famous shopping areas.
 Spend the next few hours exploring the shops particularly the Lego store, and the splendid Danish architecture they’re housed in.
 Three streets you’ll want to look out for are Magstræde, Strøget and Reno Boulevard.
 These streets are some of the oldest in the country.
 Their cute houses are painted warm pastel colours, each one beautifully matching the next.
 It honestly feels like you’re walking through a fairytale- a must during your 3 days in Copenhagen.

 In the evening it’s time to explore one of Copenhagen’s most famous sights, Tivoli Gardens.
-Tivoli is one of the oldest theme parks in the world.
-It was originally built to help keep the Kings of Denmark mind’s off politics by giving them an area to amuse themselves.
+Tivoli is the third oldest amusement park in the world, originally built to help keep the Kings of Denmark mind’s off politics by giving them an area to amuse themselves.
 Over the decades it’s transformed itself into the park it is today.
-It’s full of both traditional and modern rides and rollercoasters as well as variously themed buildings containing a variety of different shows and performances.
+It’s full of both traditional and modern rides and roller coasters as well as variously themed buildings containing a variety of different shows and performances.
 The best time to visit in in the evening as the whole park comes to life after dark, glowing in magical fairy lights.
 Thank goodness it’s open until 11 pm most days or even midnight on Fridays and Saturdays.

 Check out and leave your bags at the hotel.
 Before leaving this fabulous city it’s a good idea to have a look at some neighbourhoods outside of the city centre.
 Take the metro to Nørrebro and take a walk around Superkilen Park, a forward-thinking, contemporary urban space with running, track, playground and skateboard ramp- it’s a great place to get a taste of unique Danish urban planning.

 Then, hop back on the train and head to Vesterbro neighbourhood- one of the coolest in Copenhagen.
 Spend the rest of the trip walking around the neighbourhoods visiting Instagram-worthy cafes and restaurants and stores.
-If you are staying for another night I’d highly recommend coming to the Meatpacking District in Vesterbro in the evening for dinner and drinks.
+If you are staying for another night I’d highly recommend coming to the Meatpacking District in Vesterbro in the evening for dinner and drinks before having to go back to Copenhagen airport..

 If you have time or are staying in Copenhagen for more than 3 days or a weekend I would also recommend checking out Grundvigs Church (Kirke) in Nordvest.
 This church has some spectacular modernist-gothic architecture that’s super impressive for a photographer or architecture buff.
-Other sights to see if you have more time include the Botanical Gardens and Rosenborg Castle.
+Other sights to see if you have more time include the Botanical Gardens – especially beautiful in spring and summer and Rosenborg Castle.
+Make sure to also walk past Copenhagen City Hall when walking around Central Copenhagen- it’s quite the impressive building as well as the round tower, a 17th Century astronomical observatory.

 ↠ This city can be expensive, even if for just a 3-day itinerary of Copenhagen.
 If you’re on a budget try to stay in a hostel or at an Airbnb where you can prepare your own meals.
 I’d also recommend walking and or cycling around the city.
 The city is compact and walking is a great way to see the centre.